-Despite the level of integration already achieved, Emilia-Romagna Region current challenge is still to provide a uniform response to the population needs through a better access to care according to the principle of equity, proximity, and quality.
+Despite the level of integration already achieved, Emilia-Romagna Region's main challenge was still to provide a uniform response to the population needs through a better access to care according to the principle of equity, proximity, and quality.

-In the framework of the VIGOUR project, Emilia-Romagna plans to further strengthen the integrated management of adults with chronic and complex conditions (heart failure, diabetes and chronic obstructive pulmonary disease) living in remote areas by applying the regional risk stratification population health model (riskER) to identify beneficiaries of a proactive intervention of remote telemonitoring.
-Patients will be taken in charge by the multidisciplinary Community Health Centre teams followed up every day at their home through medical devices (pulse oximeters, digital body weight scales, digital blood pressure and cardiac rate monitors, activity trackers) and supported by the regional tele-health platform.
+In the framework of the VIGOUR project, Emilia-Romagna planned to further strengthen the integrated management of adults with chronic and complex conditions (heart failure, diabetes and chronic obstructive pulmonary disease) living in remote areas by applying the regional risk stratification population health model (riskER) to identify beneficiaries of a proactive intervention of remote telemonitoring.
+Patients were taken in charge by the multidisciplinary Community Health Centre teams, and followed up every day at their home through medical devices (pulse oximeters, digital body weight scales, digital blood pressure and cardiac rate monitors, activity trackers) and supported by the regional tele-health platform.

 Elena Berti: email@example.com